Since it is further from Reykjavik, North Iceland is less visited than the South.

 5. Hverfjall Crater

-	Hverfjall is one of the largest symmetrical and circular eruption crater in the world.
+Hverfjall is one of the largest symmetrical and circular eruption craters in the world.
 There are trails to climb it and tour its rim.

 More photos an Info on my article about Hverfjall

 The Nature Baths are the equivalent of the Blue Lagoon but it a more intimate experience.
-After all the walking in the are it is nice to relax in these hot waters.
+After all the walking in the area it is nice to relax in these hot waters.

 More photos an Info on my article about the Myvatn Nature Baths

 Hverir is a geothermal area at the foothill of Namafjall.
 Features include colorful sulphurous mud springs, steam vents, cracked mud and fumaroles